alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 > national mean average (£581 per week).

 Perhaps developer quality is similarly skewed.
-How can we measure developer quality?
+But first we need to ask an uncomfortable question: how can we measure developer quality?

 ### Distribution Of Good Developers